p4-team/ctf/2018-08-18-whitehat/re04/README.md

   }
 ```

-Does a bunch of static comparasions:
+And does a bunch of static comparasions:

 ```
 if ( v45 != '_' )